Giving To Charities—Know the Facts, Avoid the Scams, and Other Tips on Charitable Giving

 What must the charity and its professional fundraiser disclose?

-Minnesota law requires charitable organizations to provide the public with certain information before asking for a donation.
+Minnesota law requires charities to provide the public with certain information before asking for a donation.
 A charity is required to (1) identify itself by its name and location, (2) tell you whether or not the donation is tax-deductible, and (3) provide a description of the charitable program for which the solicitation campaign is being carried out.

 What should I ask the charity or its professional fundraiser?